mbgeorge48/dotfiles/git/README.md

-Git aliases
+## Git

-Git global config
+Just has a copy of my gitconfig
-any selfmade git hooks if I ever make any
+In the future it may have any custom hooks I make/use